 Cancer does not manifest immediately as certain cancer inhibitors prevent the cancer cells from growing.
 Therefore, it may take some years for the tumor to develop to a noticeable level.
 Many researchers believe cancer often grows for over 10 years before diagnosis.
 On the other hand, fat diets are known to promote the rapid growth of the abnormal cells.

 A Raw Vegan Diet for Cancer Patient

-Many people don’t know that lifestyle and diet play a major role in the prevention and treatment of cancer.
+Many people don’t know that lifestyle and diet, including the consumption of plant-based foods, play a major role in the prevention and treatment of cancer.
+Can a plant-based diet specifically be effective in reversing cancer?
 A number of research studies have shown that a plant-based diet reduces the risk of developing cancer.
-In a review of the medical literature J.D.
+In a review of the medical literature, J.D.
 Potter and K.A.
-Steinmetz, of the World Cancer Research Fund, in London, discovered that plant foods in their natural or close to natural state, have preventive potential.
+Steinmetz of the World Cancer Research Fund in London discovered that plant foods in their natural or close to natural state have preventive potential.

 This includes consumption of raw and fresh vegetables, leafy green vegetables, carrots, and lettuce.
 Cruciferous vegetables such as broccoli and cabbage provide benefits, too.
 Raw or lightly cooked vegetables and fresh fruit substantially lower the chances of developing cancer.

 Dennis Burkitt, a British physician in 1970, observed that a high-fiber diet reduces digestive tract diseases.
 He observed that few cases of cancer developed in countries that consume plant-based diets high in fiber content.
 Similar results are observed around the world.
 Non-industrialized nations where meat is scarce and the menu is mainly plant food-based have lower rates of cancer.
 However, western countries and the United States that consume mainly animal-based diets low in fiber content have the highest rates of many cancers, including colon cancer.